 You won't receive your State Pension automatically.
 You'll need to make a claim for it.

-You should be contacted no later than two months before you reach State Pension age.
-If you haven't been contacted by two months before, call the State Pension claim line (0800 731 7898).
+You should get a letter inviting you to claim no later than two months before you reach State Pension age.
+If you do not get a letter, you can still claim.